marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP.md

 ## Spatial coverage and environment(s) of relevance

-This protocol has been used to amplify extracted DNA from thousands of filtered sea water samples taken from Northeastern Pacific coastal stations off the western coast of North America (primarily off California, Oregon, Washington,and Alaska).
+This protocol has been used to amplify extracted DNA from thousands of filtered sea water samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ## Personnel Required